lee-chaeeun/NSEC_notes/README.md

 # Network Security Cryptography Chapter Exercise
-exercise using openpgp for cryptographic key sharing
+exercise using openpgp for cryptographic key sharing on linux kernel